Deploythis/deploythis.github.io/docs/about-me.md

 # About Me

-Hi, I’m **Victor Hernandez**, a Frontend Developer based in Brookline, Massachusetts.
+Hi, I'm **Victor Hernandez**, a Creative Technologist and Frontend Developer who bridges technical execution with strategic vision from Brookline, Massachusetts.

+I specialize in **translating between creative vision and technical reality** – helping teams move from "what if" to "how to" with clarity and confidence.

 With over 15 years of experience across software engineering, digital transformation, and creative technology, I bring a unique perspective to building **scalable, user-friendly, and high-performance applications**.